exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDSimulating/README.md

 endmodule
 ```

-**If we just simulate this however, we won't see any output.** Recall that we used a binary counter to slow down the output by a factor of $2^{24}$, thus we will need to simulate $2^24\approx 10^7$ clock cycles just to see the first output on the counter.
+**If we just simulate this however, we won't see any output.** Recall that we used a binary counter to slow down the output by a factor of $2^{24}$, thus we would need to simulate $2^24\approx 10^7$ clock cycles just to see the first output on the counter.
 This would take far too long.
 Thus for the purposes of simulation, go back to the `binarycounter` module, and change the last line to

 ```verilog
 //assign count = count32[31:24] Commented out for simulation assign count = count32[7:0]
 ```

-Remember to undo this when you have finished simulating, or next time you synthesis your counter will run at light-speed!
+Remember to undo this when you have finished simulating, or next time you synthesise, your counter will run at light-speed!

 #### Block-design binary counter

 The testbench for the [block design binary counter](/Tutorials/PROJ_LEDCounter) is a bit more complicated.
 If you look in the *Simulation Sources* folder, you'll see that it has a `.v` file for your testbench, and also for the entire block design.
 We need to create a third file, corresponding to the blocks we care about, which the testbench can access.

-In the LED blinker design, we have Binary Counter* and *Slice* blocks connected together.
+In the LED blinker design, we have *Binary Counter* and *Slice* blocks connected together.
 As before, **we need to remove the slowdown we imposed on the output**, so customise the *Slice* block so that it outputs the **first** eight bits:

 ![The Binary Counter block connected to Slice, with Dout 7 0 rather than 31 24](img_BlockDesignModified.png)